No Products in the Cart

 Second, when you do dry yourself try to blot-dry.
 That is, dab your body gently with a soft towel rather than scrubbing your skin with it.
 This will reduce the amount of essential moisture that you remove from your skin.

 Third, moisturise.
 Find a body moisturiser that works for you- make sure it is unscented and use liberally.
-And when you moisture pay close attention to your feet.
+And when you moisture please pay close attention to your feet.
 Not only are they more susceptible to skin dryness, and cracking, but because the skin on the feet is thicker and more prone to build-up, a foot-specific lotion is best.

 Because winter is the season of dry skin it is more important than ever to take care of your feet- where dry skin can have the most impact.
-We’ve said it before, but when 50% of diabetes-related amputations are avoidable it warrants saying again: you need take care of your feet!
+We’ve said it before, but when 50% of diabetes-related amputations are avoidable it warrants saying again: you need to take care of your feet!

 Dry Skin becomes cracked skin, cracked skin is more easily infected and infections cause ulcers.
 Ulcers can eat their way centimetres into your skin and that’s not where it ends.
 Ulcers can cause blood infections and are notoriously hard to treat with antibiotics.